 The crystalline Coenzyme Q10 in raw material form will not completely dissociate to single molecules in a lipid at body temperature.
-The crystalline Coenzyme Q10 raw material will completely dissociate to single Coenzyme Q10 molecules in a lipid only at a temperature of 11 degrees centigrade (approximately 50 degrees Fahrenheit) above body temperature.
-Because humans cannot absorb Coenzyme Q10 crystals and cannot live with a body temperature of 48 degrees centigrade, producers of Coenzyme Q10 capsules must necessarily use a heat treatment on the Coenzyme Q10 raw material to dissolve the crystalline raw material.
+The crystalline Coenzyme Q10 raw material will completely dissociate to single Coenzyme Q10 molecules in a lipid only at a temperature of 10 degrees centigrade above body temperature.
+Because humans cannot absorb Coenzyme Q10 crystals and cannot live with a body temperature of 47 degrees centigrade, producers of Coenzyme Q10 capsules must necessarily use a heat treatment on the Coenzyme Q10 raw material to dissolve the crystalline raw material.